Back arrow

 A medication abortion takes between 1-3 days to complete but some symptoms, like vaginal bleeding or spotting, may last for a few weeks after the treatment is over.
 First, you’ll connect with a provider—either in person or virtually—who’ll prescribe the abortion medications.
 Next, you’ll take one tablet, mifepristone.
 Some people experience vaginal bleeding or cramping after this first medication alone, some people don’t; both are okay.
 Either way, you must take the second medicine (misoprostol).

 Recent studies have found that medication abortion via telehealth is just as safe and effective as medication abortion via in-clinic care.
-Additional evidence supports that pregnant people are able to self-manage medication abortion treatment without a clinic visit, especially if they have ample information about what to expect before, during, and after.
-In some cases, a follow up may be necessary to confirm that the treatment was successful or to rule out complications should there be any ongoing issues following the procedure.
+Additional evidence supports that pregnant people are able to self-manage medication abortion treatment without a clinic visit, especially if they have thorough information about what to expect before, during, and after.
+In some cases, a follow-up may be necessary to confirm that the treatment was successful or to rule out complications should there be any ongoing issues following the procedure.

 What is a procedural abortion?